XZiar/RayRenderer/OpenGLUtil/README.md

 Texture and UBO are bound to slots, which are limited and context-sensitive. oglProgram(main shader) binds location with slots, which is context-insensitive.
 These two bindings are separated stored in context-related storage and program's state storage.

-OpenGLUtil include an LRU-policy resource manager to handle slots bindings, which aims at least state-changing(binding texture is costly compared with uploading uniform(it may be buffered by driver)).
+OpenGLUtil include a cached resource manager to handle slots bindings, which aims at least state-changing (binding texture is costly compared to uploading uniforms).

-The manager handles at most 255 slots, and slot 0-3 are always reserved for other use(e.g, slot 0 is for default binding when uploading/downloading data), hence slot 4~N will be automatically managed.
+The manager handles at most 255 slots, and slot 0-1 are always reserved for other use(e.g, slot 0 is for default binding when uploading/downloading data), hence slot 3~N will be automatically managed.

 For Texture, limit N is get by `GL_MAX_COMBINED_TEXTURE_IMAGE_UNITS`.
 For UBO, limit N is get by `GL_MAX_UNIFORM_BUFFER_BINDINGS`.

-LRU cache has 3 bi-direction linkedlist, `unused`,`used`,`fixed`. `unused` means available slots, `used` means bound slots, `unused` means pinned slots.

-When an oglProgram is bound to current context, it binds its global states and pins them.
-Further bindings during draw calls will only modify `unused` and `used` list, so that states can be easily recovered after a draw call.
+Binding Tex/Img/UBO can only be performed by `ProgState` or `ProgDraw`.
+They do not issue actual bind operation but only record the binding infomation.
+Actual bind will be performed when Drawing or Runing compute.

+### Bindless Texture and Image

+Some devices support [bindless texture](https://www.khronos.org/opengl/wiki/Bindless_Texture), which can simplify the binding manager.

+However, there are two extensions, [ARB_bindless_texture](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_bindless_texture.txt) and [NV_bindless_texture](https://www.khronos.org/registry/OpenGL/extensions/NV/NV_bindless_texture.txt) have slightly different behaviour (ARB version is more strict and require change on GLSL).
+In order to conver the difference, OpenGLUtil provide some macro to give proper hint to the samplers/images in the default FBO.

+`OGLU_TEX` and `OGLU_IMG` can be used to declare proper layout for sampler/image's uniform.
+While some uniforms will be manually assigned a index or other layout param, OpenGLUtil also provide `OGLU_TEX_LAYOUT` and `OGLU_IMG_LAYOUT` which only contains the param.
+They should be used as the last param, since they can be empty and you will have to deal with commas.

+Note that **mixing bindless and bound resources are not supported, so all the texture/image in the default FBO should specicfy the same layout**.
+On platforms that does not support NV's extension but support ARB's extension, OpenGLUtil will defaultly uses bindless manager, whcih conflict glsl's defualt bound layout.

 ### Program State